openfisca/legislation-explorer/README.md

 ## Configure your instance

 You will need to tell the Legislation Explorer server where your OpenFisca API instance can be reached, as well as where your repository resides for contributors to be directed to.
-This is done with a configuration file.

-This config file needs to expose a JavaScript object with the following properties:
+This is all done through environment variables, allowing you to use the same code for any instance by [injecting these elements at runtime](https://12factor.net/config).
+To set these options, you need to define them by prefixing the `npm start` or `npm run dev` commands with their definitions, in the `$NAME=$VALUE` syntax.

-- `apiBaseUrl`: The URL at which your OpenFisca API root endpoint can be found.
+- `API_URL`: the URL at which your OpenFisca API root endpoint can be found.
 For example: `https://openfisca-aotearoa.herokuapp.com`.
 Defaults to `http://0.0.0.0:5000`.
-- `changelogUrl`: The URL at which the changelog for the country package can be found.
+- `CHANGELOG_URL`: the URL at which the changelog for the country package can be found.
+Used on 404 pages.
 For example: `https://github.com/openfisca/openfisca-tunisia/blob/master/CHANGELOG.md`.

 ### Localisation (l12n / i18n)

 The user interface of the legislation explorer has full support for internationalisation.
 Supported languages can be found in the `src/assets/lang` directory, and can be added by simply creating a new file with the two-letter language code to add support for.

-For localisation, you can override any of the strings defined in these files through the `ui` property of your configuration file.
+For localisation, you can override any of the strings defined in these files through the `UI_STRINGS` environment variable.

+- `UI_STRINGS`: overrides the `ui` config object through a JSON string.
+Example: `UI_STRINGS='{"en":{"countryName":"Tunisia"},"fr":{"countryName":"Tunisie"}}' npm start`.

-If you export `ui` as an object whose keys are ISO two-letters language codes and values are strings, these values will take precedence over any strings defined in the `lang` folder.
+The value is a JSON-encoded object whose keys are ISO two-letters language codes and values are strings, these values will take precedence over any strings defined in the `lang` folder.

 The following strings are strongly recommended to be overridden: